back to top

 What is DealDash?

 Established in 2009, DealDash is a penny auction site but quite different in some ways.
-DealDash allows users to bid for a product and offers the product to users at the price that they have bid for the exact product if they’re the final bidder of the product.
+DealDash allows users to bid for a product and offers the product to users at the price that they have bid for the exact product if they are the final bidder for the product.

 DealDash Scam

-There are generally two reasons as to why people would think DealDash is a scam!
+There are generally two reasons why people would think DealDash is a scam!

-* People who have never bid on DealDash before and upon checking the site they find out things are being sold out for low prices and ended up jumping to a conclusion that DealDash scam is a real thing.
+* People who have never bid on DealDash before and, upon checking the site they find out things are being sold out for low prices and end up jumping to the conclusion that DealDash scam is a real thing.

 DealDash auctions are accessible for a broad variety of products such as machinery tools, toys, mobile devices, kitchenware, household items, bid packs, headphones, etc. DealDash is not failing to claim that the maximum number of winners get products at 60-99% off retail pricing, including free shipping as well.
 To understand this a little better, it means a $300 laptop could be purchased for less than $10.

-In order to ensure that each and everyone has a shot, DealDash also restricts users to one account per person, and more than two accounts per household is not allowed.
-DealDash also limits employees, their friends, relatives and family from bidding.
+In order to ensure that each and every person has a shot, DealDash also restricts users to one account per person, and more than two accounts per household is not allowed.
+DealDash also limits employees, their friends, relatives, and family from bidding.

 Let’s broaden this thing out to make even more sense of the matter.
-You reach at an auction for a laptop and the selling price of that laptop is $60 and each bid surges the auction price by $0.01, this simply means that 6000 bids were placed on that laptop.
-If each bid placed cost $0.15, we’re gonna have to multiply those two figures.
+You reach an auction for a laptop, and the selling price of that laptop is $60, and each bid surges the auction price by $0.01; this simply means that 6000 bids were placed on that laptop.
+If each bid placed costs $0.15, we’re gonna have to multiply those two figures.
 So, $0.15 * 6000 = 900.
-So, the winning bidder will only pay the auction price while DealDash is getting $900 in revenue for that laptop.
+So, the winning bidder will only pay the auction price, while DealDash is getting $900 in revenue for that laptop.

 You may like to read – How does Stitch Fix Work?